Kuldeep-Attri/docker/README.md

 This will hang the terminal as it is processing and running the container:

-To verify this open a new terminal and run command:
+To verify this, open a new terminal and run command:

 ```
 docker container ls OR docker ps